 Our Application Control tools go much further than many other vendors’ offerings.
-We’re the only security vendor that has invested in establishing its own Whitelisting Lab that checks applications for security risks.
-Our database of whitelisted applications includes over 1.3 billion unique files – and it’s growing by a further 1 million files per day.
-Application Control and Dynamic Whitelisting makes it easier for you to run a Default Deny policy that blocks all applications, unless they’re on your whitelist.
+We’re the only security vendor that has invested in establishing its own Allowlisting that checks applications for security risks.
+Our database of allowlisted applications includes over 1.3 billion unique files – and it’s growing by a further 1 million files per day.
+Application Control and Dynamic Allowlisting makes it easier for you to run a Default Deny policy that blocks all applications, unless they’re on your allowlist.
 Furthermore, if you’re looking to introduce or update a Default Deny policy, our new test mode lets you set up the policy in a test environment – so you can check your policy is correctly configured, before you ‘go live’.

 Our Web Control tools let you set up Internet access policies and monitor Internet usage.
 Geographic and time-of-day controls may be aligned with Active Directory – to help in administration and setting policies.

 By using an AES encryption algorithm that has 256 bits of key length and is NIST approved (#2980), we deliver strong encryption for your confidential information.
 If files or systems are lost or stolen, unauthorized users will not be able to access your encrypted data.
 Our encryption has also been designed to be FIPS 140-2 compliant (validation pending).

 For encryption that's 'close to the hardware' – and to make it easy for you to run an 'encrypt everything at once' strategy – Full Disk Encryption (FDE) operates on the physical sectors of the disk.
 Before a hard disk encryption task is allowed to proceed, the boot hard drive is automatically checked to ensure it is compatible with Kaspersky Endpoint Security for Windows.